VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/VoiceOver/VoiceOver.md

 2) experience **dyslexia** or other *cognitive impairments*;
 3) are simply in a *situation* that disables them from looking at the screen, such as driving.

-In other words, screen reading technology serves people who are not able to visually perceive information displayed on the screen.
+In other words, screen reading technology serves people who are *unable* to **visually** perceive information displayed on the screen.

 Talking about using screen readers on *mobile* devices it brings different controls in.
 Navigating an interface with a screen reader on requires usage of **special gestures** on touchscreen or an external controllers of non-direct touch.